LordDashMe/lorddashme.github.io/README.md

 # [lorddashme.github.io](https://lorddashme.github.io/)

-As I continue to learn about software engineering, I've compiled all of the tools and technologies that have stood out to me on this website.
-I also shared some of my experiences in the said industry in the format of gists or tidbits.
+As I delve deeper into the realm of software engineering, I've curated a comprehensive collection of tools and technologies that have markedly resonated with me, all showcased on this platform.
+Additionally, I've interspersed my journey with insights and narratives from my industry experience, presented as succinct gists and insightful tidbits.

 ## Common Files